Skip to main content

 Full course description for Knowledge Management

-Information Assurance Concentration
+Information Assurance Emphasis

 Any IT development project contains significant risks.
 However, keeping the status quo is also risky in rapidly changing technological and competitive environments.
 This course is designed to familiarize the student with risk analysis concepts derived from many sources including financial, actuarial and statistical studies, insurance and risk analysis, software quality assurance methodologies, management and audit trails and many others.
 Student will learn to assess the risk in an information systems portfolio and develop strategies for managing the many risk types discussed: Prerequisites: MIS 600.